Mary Brogan Museum of Art and Science

-The Mary Brogan Museum of Arts and Science, also known as the Brogan Museum and MOAS was an art and science museum located at 350 South Duval Street, Tallahassee, Florida.
+The Mary Brogan Museum of Arts and Science, also known as the Brogan Museum and MOAS, was an art and science museum located at 350 South Duval Street, Tallahassee, Florida.

 History

 Located in downtown Tallahassee on Kleman Plaza, the museum was formed from the merger of two struggling Tallahassee museums, The Museum of Art/Tallahassee and the Odyssey Science Center.
 The two former organizations were created independently in 1990 and 1991 respectively.
-The organizations agreed to share a common building, opening to the public in 1998, and to merge in 2000.
+The organizations agreed to share a common building, opening to the public in 1998.
+At inception, the building was known as the Capital Cultural Center.
 The building was constructed on land belonging to The City of Tallahassee and the Museum executed a transfer of its sub-lease to Tallahassee Community College (TCC) from Leon County Schools in 2003.

-It was named posthumously after former Florida Lt.
-Governor Frank Brogan's wife, who died of cancer in 1997.
-Mrs. Brogan had worked as an educational consultant during her husband's tenure as Lt.
+In July of 2000 the two organizations merged and posthumously renamed the building after former Florida Lt.
+Governor Frank Brogan's wife.
+Mrs. Brogan, who had died of cancer in 1999, had worked as an educational consultant during her husband's tenure as Lt.
 Governor and had a strong interest in arts and education.